ogradyc01/GoldenCheetah/Side-Bar_Rides-view.md

 * Remove Column - does what it says - removes the choosen column from the rides pane
 * Show in groups - does the same like "Group By->...." as explained above for choosen column
 * Column Chooser - opens a screen which contains all available fields for a ride.
 You can "drag&drop" the fields to the column header of the 'Rides' pane to add additional columns here.
 Any new column added will appear most left on the rides pane.
+You can also re-order and resize the columns.

 ![Rides - add columns] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/SideBar_Rides_Columns_Add_Column.gif)

-You can also resize and re-order the columns as shown below:
+Here the re-ordering and resizing in more detail:

 ![Rides - move/resize columns] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/SideBar_Rides_Columns_Move_Resize.gif)